 - Addressing Climate/Environmental Science & Preserving Dark Skies

-Reconvene with colleagues from around the world, update folks on what you've been working on, and learn about best practices, innovative ideas, lessons learned, research findings, and evaluation results from our global community.
+Colleagues from around the world updated folks on what they've been working on, and learned about best practices, innovative ideas, lessons learned, research findings, and evaluation results from our global community.

-See what we did last year at our Virtual Conference!
+See what we did at our ASP2021 Virtual Conference!